khulnasoft-lab/design.khulnasoft.com/contents/content/date-and-time.md

 ---
 name: Date and time
+summary: Date and time formats in GitLab aim for clarity and consistency, balancing user preferences with default formats to enhance comprehension across diverse localization needs.
 description: Dates and times clarify when an event occurred.
 The way they are formatted should be informative, not disruptive.
 While users can choose a preferred date and time format, there are occasions when we default to a specified format instead.
 ---